-Telecommunications

-Electrical and Electronic Equipment
+Telecommunications Electrical and Electronic Equipment

-Offshore and Marine

-Iron and Steel-related Industries
+Offshore and Marine Iron and Steel-related Industries

-In general, Singapore exports with at least 35% of its content originating from Singapore or GCC qualify for preferential tariffs.
+Rules of Origin In general, Singapore exports with at least 35% of its content originating from Singapore or GCC qualify for preferential tariffs.

-Customs Procedures

-Singapore exports to the GCC countries enjoy greater predictability into GCC countries as importing countries have to issue a written advance ruling to confirm if a product qualifies for preferential tariffs.

-Singapore companies enjoy improved market access for various services sectors:
+Customs Procedures Singapore exports to the GCC countries enjoy greater predictability into GCC countries as importing countries have to issue a written advance ruling to confirm if a product qualifies for preferential tariffs.
+Trade in Services Singapore companies enjoy preferential market access for various services sectors: